5 ways to reduce the size of a PDF file

-I. Re-make the PDF to reduce file size
+Re-save the PDF to reduce PDF size

-We don’t mean that you have to redo it from scratch.
-A simple, yet handy trick to reduce the size of a PDF file is to strip out unwanted objects, remove tags and compress images.
-You can do that with any program that has a ‘print to PDF’ option or with the free online software PrimoPDF.
-With PrimoPDF editing can be done by following the steps:
+We don’t mean you have to redo it from scratch, but you might want to edit it first by using a PDF editor online.
+A simple, yet handy trick to reduce the size of a PDF file is to strip out unwanted objects, remove tags, and compress images.
+You can do that with any program that has a “print to PDF” option, or with the free online software.
+With most PDF editing tools, the file size reduction can be done in just a few easy steps:

 - Open the PDF file

-- Choose the Print dialog
+- Choose the Export / Save as dialog

 All you have to do is: